 A determined burglar can be difficult to discourage.
-Naturally, top-notch security in the form of good quality doors, windows, locks and the like are excellent deterrents but there’s even more you can do to stop burglars in their tracks.
+Good-quality doors, windows and locks are excellent deterrents, but there’s even more you can do to stop burglars in their tracks.

-And property marking isn’t only for things like electrical items and bikes, you can also mark high value belongings like antiques.
-However, we recommend that you seek specialist advice.
+Property marking isn’t only for things like electrical items and bikes: you can also mark high-value belongings like antiques.
+We recommend that you get specialist advice before doing this.

-Register your valuables free of charge using one of the accredited property databases such as Immobilise.
+Register your valuables using an accredited property database.

 Take photographs and keep documents like receipts related to your property so you can prove ownership.